 - The program has demonstrated great success in terms of placement stabilization as evidenced by 36 clients (78%) remaining in a stable placement and not experiencing an unplanned placement disruption.
-Out of 20 discharged clients, eight clients moved back or were already in their parents' care during this time period as well. - 39 clients (85%) had an increase in natural supports involved in treatment and life.
+Out of 20 discharged clients, eight clients moved back or were already in their parents' care during this time period. - 39 clients (85%) had an increase in natural supports involved in treatment and life.

-• The program has identified some areas of particular concern and risk behaviors for children and youth entering the KAS program, including: relationship impermanence, lack of family and natural supports, and exposure to repeated complex traumas.
-Services conducted in the program focus on addressing these risks by first and foremost addressing trauma and attachment.
+• The program has identified some areas of particular concern and risk behaviors for children and youth entering the KAS program, including relationship impermanence, lack of family and natural supports, and exposure to repeated complex traumas.
+Services conducted in the program focus on addressing these risks by addressing trauma and attachment first and foremost.

-A 9-year-old "Abby" and her 15-year-old half-sister were both referred to the KAS program due to struggling both in their placement with a relative and in the school setting.
+A 9-year-old, "Abby", and her 15-year-old half-sister were both referred to the KAS program because they were struggling in their placement with a relative and in the school setting.
 They were exhibiting similar symptoms including anxiety, hypervigilance and agitation, depressed mood, and sleep problems related to multiple traumas.
 The family speaks Spanish only.
 The biological father had made repeated threats towards the siblings' caregivers, and the biological mother was unable to consistently attend meetings or visits.

 Despite the many challenges, KAS staff was able to build trust and rapport with the sisters and their family/caregivers.
-There was a great deal of case collaboration with many team meetings and case management coordination with the Katie A. Intensive Case Coordinator, therapists, support counselors, and Child Welfare Social Workers.
+There was a great deal of case collaboration, with many team meetings and case management coordination with the Katie A. Intensive Case Coordinator, therapists, support counselors, and Child Welfare Social Workers.
 With individual therapy provided to each of sibling, they were able to process trauma and grief issues.
-By improving their communication skills and positive coping, their functioning has increased significantly.
-The 15-year-old sister was discharged after 5 months of services due to treatment goals being achieved.
-The 9-year-old continues to remain in services, working towards treatment goal attainment as well.
+By improving their communication and positive coping skills, their functioning has increased significantly.
+The 15-year-old sister achieved her treatment goals after only 5 months of services and was able to be discharged.
+The 9-year-old is still receiving services and is working towards attaining her treatment goals as well.